-The best areas to stay in Charleston for both first-time and returning tourists are the neighborhoods of Downtown, French Quarter, Mount Pleasant, North Charleston, West Ashley, Isle of Palms.
-In this guide, we will be looking at where to stay in Charleston, SC, the safest districts, and best things to do in each neighborhood.
+The best areas to stay in Charleston for first-timers are the neighborhoods of Downtown, French Quarter, Mount Pleasant, North Charleston, West Ashley, Isle of Palms.
+In this guide, we will be looking at where to stay in Charleston for couples, families, without a car, as well as the safest neighborhood in Charleston.

 Located along the coast of South Carolina in the Lowcountry area, Charleston, SC, offers visitors infinite variety including a rich history, famous Southern cuisine, and great beaches.
 Historic Charleston dates back to the late 17th Century so you can imagine the famous landmarks for visitors to enjoy.

-Downtown Charleston is generally safe but you should use basic common sense, avoid walking alone in dark alley ways at night, and keep valuables close to you.
+Downtown is one of the safest neighborhood in Charleston but as in any tourist area, you should use basic common sense, avoid walking alone in dark alley ways at night, and keep valuables close to you.
 Also be sure to check the weather before you go to avoid hurricane season.

 As a walkable city, with historic tours and horse-drawn carriages, Charleston is an intriguing destination.
 Look at Downtown; many do and decide to stay there because its highlights are within walking distance of each other.
 All the top international hotel brands are presence.
 Prices are higher here, especially in the high season.

 |💎 Best luxury hotel:||Charleston Place, A Belmond Hotel, Charleston|

 |💰 Best budget hotel:||Homewood Suites By Hilton Charleston Historic District|

 - 9 Best Areas to stay in Charleston, SC for tourist

 - 📌 Downtown, where to stay in Charleston for first-timers

 - 📌 French Quarter, where to stay in Charleston for couples